New Charter Schools Are Now Approved Without Public Accountability

 - Bill 8 (2019) already removed the cap on charter schools (previously Alberta had a cap of 15 Charter School Authorities)

-- Charter schools do not need to hire unionized teachers or staff (teachers not part of the Alberta Teachers Assoc.)
+- Charter schools do not need to hire unionized teachers or staff

 - Charter schools receive 100% per-student instructional funding from government but are exempt from requiring open democratic elections for their governance boards (use of public funds without public transparency)